sbrosinski/uberdoc/README.md

     Creating templates ...
     Creating styles ...

+This scans the document's toc.txt table of contents file, shows which chapter directories exist in in the document dir, creates new chapter dirs and offers (with --delete) to remove chapters which are not in the table of contents anymore:

+    $ uberdoc outline
+    Exists: chapter1 -> ./in/chapter1/chapter1.md
+    Exists: chapter2 -> ./in/chapter2/chapter2.md
+    Exists: chapter3 -> ./in/chapter3/chapter3.md
+    Creating: chapter4 -> ./in/chapter4/chapter4.md

+    $ uberdoc outline --delete
+    Exists: chapter1 -> ./in/chapter1/chapter1.md
+    Exists: chapter3 -> ./in/chapter3/chapter3.md
+    Exists: chapter4 -> ./in/chapter4/chapter4.md
+    Missing: chapter2 -> ./in/chapter2/chapter2.md
+    Remove chapter2? (y/N):

+You can place a # in front of a TOC entry to disable a chapter or a ! to force Uberdoc to only consider this chapter.

 If Pandoc or Uberdoc throw errors, run this command to check if your document setup is okay.

     $ uberdoc check